"If you keep the person you like on your cell-phone wallpaper for three weeks without anyone finding out, your feelings will be answered."

 Breast Expansion: Episode 5, one character uses inflatable bikini inserts to give herself large breasts.

 Brother-Sister Incest: In Summer Days, it's revealed that Shun Hazama is the father of Sekai, Setsuna, the Nijou girls, Inori and possibly Roka, and that their mothers are all his half sisters (except Natsuhi and Roka's mother).
 Since Makoto can have sex with Youko in Summer Days, this applies to him as well, since he is also Youko's half-brother.
 A lot of fans don't know this, mainly because, well...the game had a pretty limited release.

 In the same game and in Snow Radish VacationTomaru Sawagoe is the father in six consecutive generations, the first one with his half-sister.
 Genetics hooray!

-But Thou Must: No matter how well you try to treat Kotonoha, even if you only make choices for her the entire way through, the two of you will break up at some point.
+But Thou Must: No matter how well you try to treat Kotonoha, even if you only make choices that raise her relationship bar the entire way through, the two of you will break up at some point.